National History Day in Minnesota

 - Write and present historical content

 Students choose a topic that relates to an annual theme, research that topic, and develop their research into one of five presentation categories: research paper, exhibit, documentary, performance, or website.
 Students may then enter their projects into History Day competitions at school, regional, state, and national levels.
-The theme for 2016 will be "Exploration, Encounter, Exchange in History."
+The theme for 2019 was "Triumph and Tragedy in History."

 The Center for Austrian Studies wishes to encourage scholarship in the public schools.
 We feel it is vital for the training of future college students, scholars, and citizens.
 To effect this, we sponsor two $100 prizes awarded through the Minnesota Historical Society to entries in either the Junior or Senior Divisions.
 Prizes will be awarded on the basis of: